One Charlotte Realty, Inc.

 Agents must maintain professionalism in appearance, communication, office conduct, transaction management, and representation of the Brokerage.

-The standard brokerage model provides 100% commission to agents on agent-generated business.
-The Brokerage charges only a $495 transaction fee per closed transaction and any delinquent Errors & Omissions (E&O) insurance premiums owed by the agent, which shall be deducted from the agent’s commission at closing if unpaid.
+The standard Brokerage model provides 100% commission to agents on agent-generated business.
+The Brokerage charges only a $495 transaction fee per closed transaction and any delinquent Errors & Omissions insurance premiums owed by the agent, which shall be deducted from the agent’s commission at closing if unpaid.

 Failure to satisfy required fees may result in commission withholding where permitted by law and Brokerage policy.